Shooting star in a dream streaking across a pastel sky with a warm gold trail

 It flies.
 You made it in time.
 The wish — instantaneous.
 As though it was already prepared inside and only waited for a sign.
 The star disappears — and the wish remains in you.

-Your Creator speaks through this image — that part which knows how to wish and knows what it wants, even when the mind hesitates.
+Your Creator speaks through this image: that part which knows how to wish and knows what it wants, even when the mind hesitates.
 The Creator sees the shooting star and does not think — it simply wishes.
 Because the wish was already there.
 The star only gave permission.

 Making a wish in time is an image of readiness.
 Readiness to acknowledge what you want.
 Without postponement and without self-censorship.
 A shooting star allows no time for doubt — and in this lies its wisdom.
-What did you wish for?
-That is your answer to the question “what do I truly want?”
+When this beacon stops being fleeting and stays in one place, it returns in dreams of one bright, special star — a singular point that waits rather than asks.

 Ask yourself: “If a shooting star flashed right now — what would I wish for without thinking?
 Is that my real wish?”